YafaRay/libYafaRay/INSTALL.md

-YafaRay uses CMake for the building process in Linux, Windows and MacOSX systems.
+libYafaRay uses CMake for the building process in Linux, Windows and MacOSX systems.

-See directory "building" for example procedures to build YafaRay
+See directory "building" for example procedures to build libYafaRay

 Dependencies:
   * Optional, depending on options selected in CMake: